 - What Is It?

-The goal of an informational interview is much different than that of a traditional job interview.
+The goal of an informational interview is much different from a traditional job interview.
 The purpose is not to come away with a job offer, but experience and knowledge.
 Instead of being asked questions, you are the one asking the questions.

 Regardless of whom you are speaking to in the company there is always something to take away from the insight of that person.
 Think of this meeting as a no-stress version of the typical style because YOU are asking the questions.

 The benefits of participating are virtually endless as you can take away experience, new professional contacts, and most importantly, a more defined comprehension of a particular field of interest.

-As you conduct a few of these interviews and become better acquainted with the inner workings of corporations, you may more compellingly market yourself in a traditional style interview or over the phone.
+As you conduct a few of these interviews and become better acquainted with the inner workings of corporations, you may more compellingly market yourself in a traditional interview or over the phone.

 - How Do You Find Contacts?

 Do you now understand how much of an advantage these informational interviews can give you by supplementing your knowledge?
 Now you must be wondering how you are going to locate these contacts.

 Dig deep into your network, you could contact former colleagues or previous employers, or you may even know family friends who could have connections.
 If all else fails, use your resources.
 Online social media is an effective tool to gain contacts.
 You can even ask the professors or teachers you had.
 Your school's alumni directory is another excellent source.

 After determining who you would like to contact, send a short email explaining who you are and why you believe speaking with them about career goals would greatly benefit you.
 After acknowledging your appreciation, provide your contact information so that they may respond in order to set a meeting date.

 - How Do You Conduct the Interview?

 As the day of the informational interview approaches, you should have taken the time to organize your thoughts and compiled a list of questions that you would like to ask.
 It would be helpful to write them down.